bluelibs/bluelibs/packages/x-s3-bundle/DOCUMENTATION.md

 });

-// Now when you do  the upload and you have the file const appFile = await s3UploadService.upload(args.file, {
+// Now when you do  the upload and you have the file const appFile = await uploadService.upload(args.file, {
   uploadedById: ctx.userId,
 });